pinin4fjords/shinyngs/README.md

 For example this package currently contains five Shiny modules:

-* heatmap - provides controls and a display for making heat maps based on user criteria
+* `heatmap` - provides controls and a display for making heat maps based on user criteria.
+* `pca` - provides controls and display for an interactive PCA plot.
-* selectmatrix - provides controls and output for subsetting the profided assay data prior to plotting.
-Called by the heatmap module.
+* `selectmatrix` - provides controls and output for subsetting the profided assay data prior to plotting.
+Called by the `heatmap` and `pca` modules.
-* sampleselect - provides a UI element for selecting the columns of the matrix based on sample name or group.
-Called by the selectmatrix module.
+* `sampleselect` - provides a UI element for selecting the columns of the matrix based on sample name or group.
+Called by the `selectmatrix` module.
-* geneselect - provides a UI element for selecing the rows of a matrix based on criteria such as variance.
-Called by the selectmatrix module.
+* `geneselect` - provides a UI element for selecing the rows of a matrix based on criteria such as variance.
+Called by the `selectmatrix` module.
-* genesets - provides UI element for selecting gene sets.
-Called by the geneselect module when a user chooses to filter by gene set.
+* `genesets` - provides UI element for selecting gene sets.
+Called by the `geneselect` module when a user chooses to filter by gene set.

-The selectmatrix module does the work of deriving a matrix to plot, and does that by selecting columns and rows with the help of other modules.
-But sampleselect, for example, could be used independently of selectmatrix in other panels where a column selection is required without row selection.
-Having the same component (i.e. produced from the same code for maintainability) on say multiple sidbarLayout() elements within different tabPanels() is difficult without this mechanism.
+So `heatmap` and `pca` both use `selectmatrix` to provide the UI controls to subselect the supplied matrices as well as the code which reads the output of those controls to actually derive the subsetted matrix.
+Shiny modules make this recycling of code much, much simpler than it would be otherwise.

 I intend to provide modules for a number of things I currently use (boxplots, PCA, scatterplots), which can then be simply plugged into many different applications.